TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 47/Ezekiel 47.19.md

 ---

-And the south side southward shall be from Tamar as far as the waters of Meriboth-kadesh, to the brook [of Egypt], unto the great sea.
+The south side southward shall be from Tamar as far as the waters of Meriboth Kadesh, to the brook [of Egypt], to the great sea.
 This is the south side southward.